AM-ash-OR-AM-I/PasslockDesktop/README.md

 [![GitHub release (latest by date)](https://img.shields.io/github/v/release/AM-ash-OR-AM-I/PasslockDesktop)]

-Passlock is a password manager that helps you store and manage your passwords securely.
-It uses AES encryption to store passwords in a local database file.
-It also has a feature to backup and sync your passwords to Firebase Realtime Database.
+PassLock is a password manager that helps you securely store and manage your passwords.
+It uses AES encryption to protect your data in a local database file.
+With a zero-knowledge encryption model, your master password is never saved anywhere, ensuring only you can decrypt your data.
+It also offers a backup and sync feature using Firebase Realtime Database.
 It is a desktop version of the android app <a href="https://github.com/AM-ash-OR-AM-I/Passlock">Passlock</a>.

 ## Download 📥